noahlearner/semrushapitutorial/README.md

 ## Step 9
 Edit the domain variable in the CONFIG SECTION below to point to the domain you'd like to get competitors for.
 ## Step 10
-Copy your semrush API key from https://www.semrush.com/billing-admin/profile/subscription/api-units and paste it into the semrushapi variable in the CONFIG SECTION.
+Copy your Semrush API key from https://www.semrush.com/billing-admin/profile/subscription/api-units and paste it into the semrushapi variable in the CONFIG SECTION.
 ## Step 11
 Run the script!